lfost42/grafana-notes/k8s/cka/itkiddie.md

 <details>

-Step1 Find the user defined priority classes k get pc
+Step1 Find the user defined priority classes.
+`k get pc`

 User defined PCs are appended with "user", we can see the highest is 1000 so we need to create a PC with value 999.
 `k create pc high-priority --value=999 --description="high priority"`

 Check to see PC was created
 `k get pc`

 Step 2 Patch the deployment, we need to use the patch command for this for the exam, first we need to figure out where we want the priority class name to go.
 `k get deploy -n priority busybox-logger -oyaml`

 We need to add priorityClassName in the following section: